asutton/wg21/overload/fn.md

 ## Acknowledgments

 Thanks to Florian Weber for comments on early drafts of this paper.
-Thanks to Tomasz Kamiński for his suggestions about return type deduction and class member access.
+Thanks to Tomasz Kamiński for his suggestions about return type deduction, class member access, and editorial support.